Aggressive Driving Car Accidents

 If you are not able to stop an aggressive driver by taking these steps and if you are in an accident with such a driver, there is help.

-This recovery might well include punitive damages when aggravating circumstances occur that would warrant the defendant be penalized, punished or deterred from the acts that caused the injury in the first instance.
+This recovery in this type of auto crash might well include punitive damages when aggravating circumstances occur that would warrant the defendant be penalized, punished or deterred from the acts that caused the injury in the first instance.
 Depending on the facts of your aggressive driving car accident, punitive damages may be awarded under Official Code of Georgia Annotated section 51-12-5.1.
-This provision allows a punitive damage award when it is proven by clear and convincing evidence that a “defendant's actions showed willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences.”
+This provision allows a punitive damage award when it is proven by clear and convincing evidence that the aggressive driver demonstrated "willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences."
 Aggressive driving might well rise to this level of aggravated circumstances.

 As with every profession, lawyers differ in their ability and their experience.
 When you retain our founding lawyer Charles Scholle and the Scholle Law team, you are retaining lawyers who will fight as hard as anyone possibly could for you and your family in your aggressive driver auto accident.
 We will listen to you and your needs and we will explain what is happening in your case all along the way.

-When you hire Scholle Law, for your aggressive driving car accident, your case will receive the close attention and personal commitment for which Charles Scholle and his staff are known.
+When you hire Scholle Law, for your Gwinnett County auto injury lawyers, your case will receive the close attention and personal commitment for which Charles Scholle and his staff are known.
 Their care and commitment to every client and every case is the reason why our reputation in the community, with our clients and with fellow lawyers, is so exemplary.
-That is why Charles Scholle has the highest ratings for both ethics and skill.
+That is why our founder Charles Scholle has the highest ratings for both ethics and skill.
 His peers know he is one of the best and rate him as a preeminent member of the Georgia bar.